freeverseio/laos-btc/funding/BRC721-proposal_monday15th.md

 BRC-721 uses Polkadot as the computation and metadata layer.
 As adoption grows, the indexer/validation workload and protocol usage create **ongoing demand for coretime** (directly or via chains/services that procure it), supporting the long-term economics of Polkadot.

-**Measurable signal:** post-launch, we will track coretime usage attributable to BRC-721 workloads and publish a  usages report (where measurable).
+**Measurable signal:** post-launch, we will track coretime usage attributable to BRC-721 workloads and publish a usage report (where measurable).

-### 2.2 A credible “Bitcoin interoperability” narrative with real builders
+### 2.2 Establishing Polkadot as a credible Bitcoin Interoperability layer for builders

 Bitcoin remains the largest liquidity network in crypto.
 BRC-721 gives Polkadot a *specific*, developer-usable wedge into Bitcoin:
 - Not “bridging marketing,” but actual tooling and infrastructure developers can use.